8:00 pm - 9:30 pm

 From the gender pay gap to media representation and sexual violence, women’s rights campaigner Helen Pankhurst and journalist Zing Tsjeng look at how women’s lives have changed over the centuries and go straight to the heart of feminism and gender equality today.

-A compelling debate on the hot issues of our time, with accomplished orators and a challenging audience.
+A compelling debate on the hot issues of our time, with accomplished speakers and a challenging audience, over drinks and light food.

 Location: Full Circle House – Chaussée de Vleurgat 89, Ixelles 1050